reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 The browser does this by exchanging a set of CORS headers with the "Cross-Origin server".
 Based on the header values returned from the "Cross-Origin server", the browser provides access to the response or blocks the access by throwing a CORS error.

-### Important CORS Headers

-The browser sends a header named `Origin` with the request to the "Cross-Origin Server".
-The "Cross-Origin Server" processes this request and sends back a header named `Access-Control-Allow-Origin` in the response.
+The browser sends a header named `Origin` with the request to the "Cross-Origin server".
+The "Cross-Origin server" processes this request and sends back a header named `Access-Control-Allow-Origin` in the response.

 The browser checks the value of the `Access-Control-Allow-Origin` header in the response and renders the response only if the value of the `Access-Control-Allow-Origin` header is the same as the `Origin` header sent in the request.